pedronunes21/split-my-trip/README.md

 [] Create a stack in sessionStorage for navigation (go back arrows)

 Fix:
-[] Throw errors with NextResponse.json with status
+[x] Throw errors with NextResponse.json with status
 [] Pass cookies in server side fetch
+[] Open dialog when user clicks on an expense, with more information [x] If expense was in the same day, show only time, else, show date [x] Filter summary to user
+[] Create screen for error, when fetch went wrong
+[] Pagination
+[] Redirect user to register if not logged in and try to access private page

 ## Process